There is reason to hope even if you are separated or feeling stuck. For every problem, there is a solution. Learn what that is and get to work on it.

 - Are you willing to let go of short term “quick fixes” and work toward long term intimacy?

-- Are you willing to get necessary professional help even though you will have to pay for it (counseling, coaching, books, etc.)?
+- When you don’t know what to do, are you willing to get necessary professional help even though you will have to pay for it (counseling, coaching, books, etc.)?

 There Are Guarantees

-If there is no hope for your marriage because your spouse will no longer have contact with you, is committed to someone else, or you don’t have the necessary qualities for healing your marriage, then it is time to move on.
-Although your spouse can’t take care of you anymore, God can help you move forward.
+God can help you move forward.
 You can move forward with faith and hope that there is something better for you in the future, even if you can’t see what that is yet.
+And, you can feel loved today, even if your spouse has rejected you.
 The only way out of a dark tunnel is to keep moving forward.